The CALM Study

 Our goal is to better understand the brain of children in late to middle childhood and use this knowledge to improve youth mental health.

 The study recruited 92 participants during 2019 and early 2020.
-Recruitment is now complete for the CALM Study, with the final intake of participants having completed the study early 2020.
-Data analysis commenced in 2020, with findings being released late 2021.
+Recruitment is now complete for the CALM Study.
+Data analysis has commenced, with findings expected to be released late 2021.

 This is a PhD study being led by Michelle Kennedy, who has worked with primary school-aged children for more than 20 years, supporting their social, emotional and academic development.
 Her extensive knowledge and experience offered parents and children participating in the study mindfulness strategies to assist with anxiousness and attention issues.